-I am an experienced leader with an eclectic background in the non-profit sector, business, and academia.
+I am an experienced leader with an eclectic background in the non-profit sector, business, arts/music, and academia.
 I have spent my entire career creating positive and empowering environments.
 I have provided hundreds of workshops to individuals of all ages in K-12 schools, colleges/universities, businesses, and non-profits in the areas of gender equity, sexual harassment and violence prevention, anti-oppression work/diversity & inclusion, and youth empowerment.

 Most people know me as the founder of Girls Rock!
-Rhode Island, which I led it for over 10 years.
+Rhode Island, which I led for over 10 years.
 Participants in our programming often discuss the “bubble” of this experience— how they feel supported enough to be creative and take risks in ways they don’t experience anywhere else in their lives.
 But, they should experience this feeling everywhere in their lives, especially their workplaces and schools, where they spend the majority of their waking hours.
 Employees, employers, and clients all benefit from a positive and inclusive space.

 I look forward to working with you and your organization to create a positive and supportive space- achieving your goals, based on the needs of your staff, clients, and unique environment.